Wüsthof

-Wüsthof knives are only made in Solingen, Germany, where around 400 of the company's 480 employees work.
+Wüsthof knives are manufactured in Solingen east of Düsseldorf, Germany where around 400 of the company's 480 employees work.
 Wüsthof's trademark is a trident in a circle.
 The brand is sold in over 80 countries worldwide.
 In North America, traditionally the largest market for Wüsthof products, the company operates two local distribution subsidiaries.

 History

 Johann Abraham Wüsthof's Solingen "Shears factory, steel and iron works" is first mentioned in local records in 1814.
 The factory, one of many of its kind at the time, operated out of a so-called 'Kotten', a small grinding workshop with water-driven grindstones.
 In the early years, Wüsthof worked on commission for larger firms and did not yet have its own trademark.
 Johann Abraham's son, Eduard Wüsthof, introduced pocket knives as a second mainstay product in 1836.
-The 1869 company directory listed the firm's purpose as "Factory and warehouse for all kinds of forged shears, pocket and penknives, daggers, table knives and forks, bread, vegetable, butcher knives, etc."
+The 1869 company directory listed the firm as a "Factory and warehouse for all kinds of forged shears, pocket and penknives, daggers, table knives and forks, bread, vegetable, butcher knives, etc."

-Eduard's sons, Robert and Eduard, moved the company to the premises the headquarters occupy today, and built a steam engine-powered factory that began production around 1880.
-In 1881, Robert Wüsthof took a selection of shears and pocket knives to New York and established the company's first trade relationship with the USA.
+Eduard's sons, Robert and Eduard, moved the company to the current headquarters, and built a steam engine-powered factory which began production around 1880.
+In 1881, Robert Wüsthof took a selection of shears and pocket knives to New York and established the company's first trade relationship with the U.S.

 In 1895, the trident was registered with the Imperial Patent Office in Berlin as the company's trademark.
 Brand recognition rose as Wüsthof showcased at industrial and commercial exhibitions both at home and abroad, such as the 1902 Düsseldorf exhibition; production increased and further diversified, with facilities for nickel-plating and separate divisions for razor blades, scissors and cutlery.
-The 1904 Wüsthof catalogue shows, amongst other wares, 1125 different models of pocket knives on 48 pages.
+The 1904 Wüsthof catalog shows, amongst other wares, 1125 different models of pocket knives on 48 pages.
 In the 1930s, knife production was switched to stainless steel.

-Although Solingen was heavily destroyed towards the end of World War II, the Wüsthof plant remained mostly intact, and production was resumed soon after the war ended.
+Although much of Solingen was destroyed toward the end of World War II, the Wüsthof plant remained mostly intact, and production was resumed soon after the war ended.
 However, the firm's outdated equipment and reliance on manual labour proved to be a liability; in the 1970s, Wüsthof replaced the old factory building with new facilities with partially-automated production lines, removing pocket knives, shears and cutlery from its product range and concentrating on knives for professional and home use.
 In 1986, the first robot was installed in the Wüsthof factory.
 In 1987, Wusthof-Trident of America, Inc. was founded to serve the company's most important export market.
 Its sister company, Wusthof-Trident of Canada, was established in 2012.

-In 2002 and 2014 the second and third production facilities, located in Lindgesfeld (the Solingen business park), came into operation, and in 2019, Wüsthof opened its first branded store, also in Solingen.
+In 2023, Wüsthof UK was established.
+In 2002 and 2014 the second and third production facilities in Lindgesfeld (the business park in Solingen), came into operation, and in 2019, Wüsthof opened its first branded store, also in Solingen.